Sara Sharif murder inquiry: Girl known to authorities, council says

 BBC News has been told two police teams in Jhelum, north Punjab in Pakistan, are looking for Mr Sharif.

-Nasir Mehmood Bajwa, in Jhelum, told the BBC that after police find Mr Sharif they are likely to take him into custody after receiving the go-ahead from the Federal Investigation Agency (FIA) in Islamabad.
+District police officer Nasir Mehmood Bajwa, in Jhelum, told the BBC that after police find Mr Sharif they are likely to take him into custody after receiving the go-ahead from the Federal Investigation Agency (FIA) in Islamabad.

 Pakistan's foreign ministry and the FIA have not confirmed or shared any verbal or written orders on this case.